 Meet Brian Harnish – Developer, Strategist, Speaker, Author

 One of Brian’s first clients was Cleavant Derricks, an actor, singer & performer who just so happened to be Rembrandt “Crying Man” Brown on the immensely popular Fox TV show Sliders.
 Brian first met Cleavant via a referral from another existing client who knew him, and the rest is pretty much history.
-Since 2001 Brian has proudly hosted & monitored the upkeep & maintenance of Cleavant’s official website with the occasional updates (the latest design update is on hold for the foreseeable future).
-Brian has had a number of clients through the years.
-However, not every website is still up!
+Since 2001 Brian has proudly hosted & monitored the upkeep & maintenance of Cleavant’s official website with the occasional updates.
+Brian has had a number of clients through the years, with solid professional experience thrown in.